 Know Your Rights: Balancing Work And Health

-A challenging aspect of living with sickle cell disease (SCD) is can be finding and keeping a job.
+A challenging aspect of living with sickle cell disease (SCD) can be finding and keeping a job.
 People with SCD often miss work because of complications or medical appointments.
 Recurring pain and fatigue often interfere with work.1

 When employers do not understand the impact SCD has on daily life, they may make incorrect and unfair assumptions.
 However, laws protect job applicants and employees with SCD.
 Programs offer benefits when symptoms become too severe to work.1

 What laws protect employees with sickle cell disease?